 The features Zendesk alternatives must have

-• Visual look of the whole process and tickets
+• The visual look of the whole process and tickets

 • Shared view and collaboration for customer support teams to work together;